sb-electronics/ESP-Image/README.md

 # ESP-Image

-Show an image on a ESP8266 Web Server using ESP8266FS plugin.
+Show an image on a ESP8266 Web Server using ESP8266FS tool.

 ## Installation

 - Make sure you have ESP8266 core installed.
 - Download ESP8266FS tool from [here](https://github.com/esp8266/arduino-esp8266fs-plugin/releases/download/0.3.0/ESP8266FS-0.3.0.zip).
 - In your Arduino sketchbook directory, create tools directory if it doesn't exist yet.